PhurYO/UE4-Apk-Dumper/README.md

 # To-Do
 1. Add support to Dump Specific Offsets only.
 2. Generate Internal Sdk Structures or Internal SDK.
-3. Add Support for UE3 and many other UE4 Games.
-4. Dump Calculted Offsets like ComponentToWorld and other Offsets.
+3. Dump Calculted Offsets like ComponentToWorld and other Offsets.

 # Want to Support me?
 Join my Telegram Channel - https://t.me/ascarrehacks